Rubick07/rubick07/README.md

          <br>
          Description:
          <br>
-         Mirai is a 2D Side scroller action game set in the future in which you must travel beyond the wastelands to find the city of tomorrow that can save humanity.</td> <!--desc-->
+         Mirai is a 2D Side scroller action game set in the future in which you must travel beyond the wastelands to find the city of tomorrow that can save humanity.
+         <br><br>
+         My Role here as the sole programmer creating combat system</td> <!--desc-->
       <td valign="text-top">         Tech Stack:
          <br><br>
          <img width="40" height="40" alt="Unity" src="https://github.com/user-attachments/assets/15055160-7733-4caa-8bc0-84038452aaef" /><img width="63" height="38" alt="logo-c-630x380" src="https://github.com/user-attachments/assets/ec05df3b-10c9-441f-a6c5-b155cc57c9a6"/>
          <br>
          Description:
          <br>
-         A turn-based game where the hunter job is fight the virus, clear minigames to unlock firewall, and go to finish node</td> <!--desc-->
+         A turn-based game where the hunter job is fight the virus, clear minigames to unlock firewall, and go to finish node
+               <br><br>
+         My Role here as the sole programmer creating Node System</td> <!--desc-->
     </tr>
     <tr>
       <td align="center"><a href="https://github.com/Rubick07/GameToday">Read More</a></td> <!--link1-->